 Equipment

-You will need a sharp knife, a chopping board and a cheese grater for preparing the vegetables, and a mixing bowl to combine the meat mixture.
+You will need a sharp knife, a chopping board, a cheese grater for preparing the vegetables, and a mixing bowl to combine the meat mixture.

 Ingredients